 BA, Hampton University, 2006

-A Virginia native, Marques L. A. Garrett is an Assistant Professor of Music in Choral Activities at the University of Nebraska–Lincoln in the Glenn Korff School of Music.
+A Virginia native, Marques L. A. Garrett (he/him) is an Assistant Professor of Music in Choral Activities at the University of Nebraska–Lincoln in the Glenn Korff School of Music.
 His responsibilities include conducting the auditioned Chamber Singers and non-auditioned University Chorale (soprano-alto) as well as teaching graduate choral literature.
 Before earning his PhD in Music Education (Choral Conducting) at Florida State University, he was the Director of Choral Activities at Cheyney University of Pennsylvania.
 Additionally, he holds an MM from the University of North Carolina at Greensboro and a BA from Hampton University.

-An active conductor, Dr. Garrett is the artistic director of the Omaha Symphonic Chorus and founding conductor of the Nebraska Festival Singers.
+An active conductor, Marques is the artistic director of the Omaha Symphonic Chorus and founding conductor of the Nebraska Festival Singers.
 He serves as a guest conductor or clinician with school, church, community, and festival/honor choirs throughout the country.
 In addition to his conducting classes at UNL, he leads conducting workshops at other universities and conferences.
 His formal conducting studies were with Dr. André J. Thomas, Dr. Carole J. Ott, Dr. Carl G. Harris, Jr., and Mr. Royzell Dillard.

-A versatile voice that performs both as a baritone and countertenor, Dr. Garrett has sung with several community, church, and university groups as both a chorister and soloist.
+A versatile voice that performs both as a baritone and countertenor, Marques has sung with several community, church, and university groups as both a chorister and soloist.
 He was the baritone soloist for the Germantown Concert Chorus’s performance of Haydn’s Missa in Angustiis.
 His premiere as a countertenor in Dan Forrest’s Jubilate Deo served as the work’s European premiere in Limerick, Ireland.
 Additionally, he performed the role of Lil Lud in Bernstein’s White House Cantata with the Tallahassee Community Chorus.
 Currently, he sings with First-Plymouth Congregational Church, Festival Singers of Florida, and the Jason Max Ferdinand Singers.

 As a researcher, his most advantageous topic is the non-idiomatic choral music of Black composers.
 His lectures at state and regional conferences of the American Choral Directors Association and at other local and national venues afford him the opportunity to showcase this underrepresented area of music.
 He serves as co-editor of the “Out from the Shadows” Series with Gentry Publications.